How to Use Base64 to Image Online

 1. What is Base64 encoding?

-2. Why would I want to convert Base64 to an image?
+2. Exercise those fingers Why would I want to convert Base64 to an image?

-4. How can I compress Base64 images before sending them to my server?
+4. How can I get my base64 image compressed before sending it to my server?

-5. What type of image formats do you guys support to convert?
+5. What type of image formats do you guys support for conversion?

 Our Base64-to-image-at-any-form tool supports different image formats, including PNG, JPEG, GIF and more.